captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ## ISMENE:
 What is that you have to do, what risk will you take?

 ---

 ## ANTIGONE:
-Will you join with me and bury the body?
+Will you help me and bury the body?

 ---